cfoust/byt/ROADMAP.md

 - [X] Set up a system of mutations, which optionally attach to the pane or the global editing context and provide a combination of binding tables and functions.
-- [ ] Revisit the FileView's buffer operations and make them airtight.
+- [X] Revisit the FileView's buffer operations and make them airtight.
 This might involve rewriting some portion of view-specific rendering code.
+- [ ] Refine mutation system to be a bit more logical and easier to understand.
+  Mutators should be able to affect the flow of any part of the editor.
+- [ ] Include gluon for editor extensibility. `gluon` plugins should be able to do anything a Rust-defined plugin can.
+Also, gluon's functions should have access to all of the editor state that Rust-defined functions would.
 - [ ] Implement `vym`, byt's vim emulation mode.
 The goal isn't to be exactly like vim, just to make keybindings that are familiar to vim users.
   - [ ] All common movement keys.